LinXueyuanStdio/DragBoardView/README.md

 # DragBoardView

-Android 可拖拽的看板视图, 支持项拖拽、列拖拽，支持自动居中，
+DragBoardView is a draggable kanban/board view for Android. it supports `drag item`, `drag column`, `auto center`

+You can just use it like a RecyclerView!

-## Just use it like a RecyclerView!
+## Just use it like a RecyclerView! [中文文档](https://github.com/LinXueyuanStdio/DragBoardView/blob/master/README_zh.md)

-Recyclerview:
+How to use Recyclerview:

-Recycler view is same as listview but recyclerview is added in android support lib for material design concept.

-Example:

 <details>
   <summary>1.
 Add dependency for recyclerview</summary>